 All these situations are not unique and can happen to anyone.
 How can you use crisis management to keep progressing, stay on schedule, be productive, stop the bleeding and keep your team focused?

 When it comes to projects, you also must evaluate the risk and identify those possible problem points to know how you’ll respond when and if they occur.
-It helps to create a change control board that makes decisions and approvals during periods of change in the project.
-Also, know your team and who you can go to for creative, people, numerical or structural problems.
+If you need help getting started tracking risks, try our free risk register template.
+In addition to tracking risks, it helps to create a change control board that makes decisions and approvals during periods of change in the project.
+Also, know your team and who you can go to for creative, numerical, structural or people problems.

 Pro-Tip: In order to lead during a crisis, you have to be able to spot a crisis before it impacts the project.
 Learn what the red flags are for schedule, budget, performance, scope, quality and governance risk are.